 The feast of St. John the Apostle and Evangelist is a Double of the Second Class with, since the reform of 1911-13, a simple Octave.
+Before that reform the feast had a common Octave.
 The liturgical colour of the feast is white.
 The feast completely displaces the Sunday within the Octave of the Nativity.

 At Mattins the invitatory is Regem Apostolorum Dominum, Venite adoremus and the Office hymn is Aeterna Christi munera, sung with the Doxology of the Incarnation.
-In the first nocturn the antiphons In omnem terram etc are sung with psalms 18, 33 & 44.
+In the first nocturn the antiphons In omnem terram etc are sung, doubled, with psalms 18, 33 & 44.
 The lessons are the Incipit of the former Epistle of St. John.
 The responsories are proper to the feast.
-In the second nocturn the antiphons Principes populorum etc are sung with psalms 46, 60 & 63 and the lessons are from the writings of St. Jerome.
-In the third nocturn the antiphons Exaltabuntur etc are sung with psalms 74, 96 & 98.
+In the second nocturn the antiphons Principes populorum etc are sung, doubled, with psalms 46, 60 & 63 and the lessons are from the writings of St. Jerome.
+In the third nocturn the antiphons Exaltabuntur etc are sung, doubled, with psalms 74, 96 & 98.
 The homily on St. John's Gospel is from St. Augustine.
 The Te Deum is sung.
-At Lauds the antiphons Valde honorandus est etc are sung with the Dominical psalms (92, 99, 62, Benedicite & 148).
+At Lauds the antiphons Valde honorandus est etc are sung, doubled, with the Dominical psalms (92, 99, 62, Benedicite & 148).
 The Office hymn is Exsultet orbis gaudiis sung with the Doxology of the Incarnation.
 The antiphon on the Benedictus, Iste est Joannes etc., is proper to the feast.
 After the collect of the feast a commemoration is sung of the Octave of the Nativity.

 At the Hours the hymns are sung with the Doxology of the Incarnation.
 At Prime the antiphon Valde honorandus est is sung with the festal psalms (53, 118i & 118ii) and the lectio brevis is In medio Ecclesiae.
 The antiphons from Lauds are sung in due order at the other Horae Minores.